apaladines-techconsulting/Interview_Questions/README.md

 Protocols can be composite like Codable that involves `Decodable & Encodable`.
 Mostrly used in SwiftUI but also used in Swift, for NetworkManager to create fake and real managers for better testings.
 Dependency injections and indirectly used for test cases

+## Protocol Oriented Programing
+Is a coding approach that emphatizes the usage of (contracts) protocols facilitating code composition and reuse, including the usage of multiple protocols in one object.

 ```swift
 protocol Vehicle {
     var numberOfWheels: Int { get }